tylergaw/tylergaw.com/src/blog/mocking-sveltekit-stores-in-storybook.md

 We could update `MyComponent` to guard against throwing an error by making sure these objects exist before trying to use them, but then we wouldn’t have an `href` or `text` value visible in `MyComponent` stories.

-What we need is for the stories to have access to a `$page` object similar to what it happens in regular usage.
+What we need is for the stories to have access to a `$page` object in the same way it does in regular usage.

 ## Use Context